 Health Promotion is our true 'front-line' in health services.
 It works before people get sick and need medical care.
 Our health promotion workforce exists on just 0.39% of health funding, yet saves Australia thousands of lives and billions of dollars every year.
 Conservative calculations indicate that for every dollar invested in primary prevention our health system saves over five dollars.

-Australian Health Promotion Association's Infographic illustrates the value of Health Promotion action in Australia.
+The Australian Health Promotion Association's Infographic illustrates the value of Health Promotion action in Australia found here: